 Quality Assurance Engineer Job Description

-The quality assurance engineer job description emphasizes that this position is in charge of assessing the quality of specifications and technical documentation so there is relevant and meaningful feedback.
-This job is highly involved in planning strategies and implementing them when it comes to quality management and testing products.
+The quality assurance engineer is in charge of assessing the quality of and providing feedback to specifications and technical documentation.
+This position is highly involved in planning and implementing strategies when it comes to quality management and testing products.
+Your ideal candidate should excel in critical thinking and communication.

 Curious and willing to learn